loopbackio/loopback-next/docs/site/LB3-vs-LB4-request-response-cycle.md

 ## Summary

 The phase-based middleware chain of LoopBack 3 is replaced by the sequence class in LoopBack 4.
-Controllers, services, and respositories are part of the request/response cycle in LoopBack 4; they provide interfaces and points of access to the request object, the response object, and the model data.
+Controllers, services, and repositories are part of the request/response cycle in LoopBack 4; they provide interfaces and points of access to the request object, the response object, and the model data.